JosephMatino/MultiAiFilePaster/docs/internal/GIT_WORKFLOW.md

 ## 🌿 Branch Strategy

-The Multi-AI File Paster uses a sophisticated dual-branch architecture designed for Chrome Web Store compliance and development efficiency.
+The Multi-AI File Paster project uses a sophisticated dual-branch architecture designed for Chrome Web Store compliance and development efficiency.
+This strategy ensures that development tools and internal documentation remain available for the team while maintaining a clean, production-ready codebase for public distribution and Chrome Web Store submission.

 ### Dual-Branch Architecture
 - **develop**: Complete development environment containing all project files, documentation, MCP servers, and development tools